Kronos-Integration/service/README.md

 Service
 The initial state is 'stopped'
-All services have at least two endpoints:
+All services have at least three endpoints:

--   log out: log events
+-   log _out_: log events
--   config in: configuration request
+-   config _in_: configuration request
+-   command _in_: administrative actions to be executed by the step

 **Parameters**